timgdavies/stroudinvestigates.github.io/_posts/2017-11-10-protecting-public-rights.md

 Another possibility, which would give Ecotricity much more control, is to sell a **short-term lease** to the company.
 There is plenty of precedent for this.
 For example, the leaseholds of schools and hospitals are commonly sold on 25 year terms under PFI contracts.
 There would still be the short-term problem of ensuring public access during the lease, but medium-term the public interest could be revisited when the lease expires.

-A party associated with the bid has objected (on [Facebook](https://www.facebook.com/dale.vince/posts/515272895476034?comment_id=515517432118247&reply_comment_id=516165922053398&comment_tracking=%7B%22tn%22%3A%22R7%22%7D)) to this idea on the grounds that it "makes no commercial sense" to invest in a building you don’t own, because it wouldn’t count as an investment.
+A party associated with the bid has suggested (on [Facebook](https://www.facebook.com/dale.vince/posts/515272895476034?comment_id=515517432118247&reply_comment_id=516165922053398&comment_tracking=%7B%22tn%22%3A%22R7%22%7D)) that Ecotricity could not buy the leasehold because it "makes no commercial sense" to invest in a building you don’t own.

-But the Ecotricity bid was made because they **need a meeting space for staff**: any investment advantages would be a tiny bonus (it would only add about 0.7 per cent to their balance sheet).
+However, the Ecotricity bid was made because they **need a meeting space for staff**: any investment advantages would be a tiny bonus (it would only add about 0.7 per cent to their balance sheet).
 As staff accommodation, a short lease could present an excellent deal.
 To illustrate:

 * There will be one-off costs to restore the building fabric; the [Stroud Trust bid](http://www.stroudtrust.org/plans.html) indicates the basic work might be around £150,000.
 * Suppose Ecotricity paid £100,000 for a 10 year lease